cg-tuwien/Auto-Vk-Toolkit/docs/updater.md

 mUpdater.on(event... events).[update(...)|invoke(...)][.then_on(event... events).[update(...)|invoke(...)]]*
 ```

-* `events`: a comma seperated list of event objects.
+* `events`: A comma separated list of event objects.
 The events are in a logical _or_ relationship, which means that the bound callbacks are invoked if _any_ of the events occur.
-* `on(event... events)`: bind the following up `update` or `invoke` call to a list of events.
+* `on(event... events)`: The list of events that trigger the subsequently specified actions defined by `update` or `invoke` calls.
-* `update(updatee... updatees)`: automatically updates the given comma seperated list of objects once the bound event occurs.
-The following resources can be updated:
+* `update(updatee... updatees)`: Comma separated list of updatees which are updated after _any_ of the previously defined events has occured.
+The following resources can be updated by passing them to this method:
   * `avk::graphics_pipeline`
   * `avk::compute_pipeline`
   * `avk::ray_tracing_pipeline`